Where were you on July 10, 1999?

 "I absolutely will be jealous and I'll probably be like that jaded older player just like, 'It was so hard what I had to...'"
 Rapinoe admitted to E!
-News this past March.
+News in March 2021.
 "But to see these younger players coming up now, even just the contracts that we have now and the ability to make money in marketing with commercials and stuff, it's just amazing."

 For Morgan, the cause is even more personal after giving birth to daughter Charlie in May 2020.

-In December, they settled part of their lawsuit over inequitable working conditions compared with the men's team, including flights, hotel accommodations and professional support staff.
-However, their fight for equal pay continues on and will once again be the elephant on the field when they compete at the Tokyo Olympics, ranked No. 1 in the world.
+In December 2021, they settled part of their lawsuit over inequitable working conditions compared with the men's team, including flights, hotel accommodations and professional support staff.
+However, their fight for equal pay continued on and became the elephant on the field when they competed at the Tokyo Summer Olympics, where they were ranked No. 1 in the world.
 They ultimately netted the bronze medal.
 (The U.S. men's team failed to qualify.
 BTW.)

-While Morgan admitted it does get "tiresome because you kind of think to yourself, 'Is there a reason we're not making more progress on the equality front?" the team will continue to push for change, even if they are aware they might not "reap the benefits" of the fight they've been in for more than two years.
+While Morgan admitted it did get "tiresome because you kind of think to yourself, 'Is there a reason we're not making more progress on the equality front?" the team continued to push for change, even if they were aware that they might not "reap the benefits" of the fight they'd been in for several years.